Mission of Brigham Young University

 - Be an example of faith, character, and high professional ethics.

-- Engineering problems: An ability to identify, formulate, and solve engineering problems.
+- Engineering Problems: An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.

-- Communication skills: An ability to communicate effectively with people.
+- Communication: An ability to communicate effectively with a range of audiences.

 A course competency is a specific, measurable skill, attribute, or area of knowledge associated with a program learning outcome.
 Competencies are taught and assessed as part of the courses and educational activities which comprise the undergraduate curriculum.
 Course competencies for each class are listed on the learning outcomes page.